Bureau of Industry and Security: Lists of Parties of Concern

-The Bureau keeps 5 major lists updated:
+The Bureau maintains five major lists of parties with whom exportation is forbidden or requires licensing.
+The five lists are:

 The Consolidated Screening List is a searchable database maintained under a collaboration of the Departments of Commerce, State and Treasury, to aid individuals and industries which may be engaged in overseas trade to determine whether transactions involving specific persons or items are legal, or whether licensure or special records are required.

 The Entity List, which is regularly updated on both the BIS website and the Federal Register.

 The Military End User List, published as a supplement to the Export Administration Regulations Section 744.